spacedmonkey/simple-google-news-sitemap/README.md

 Simple plugin that adds a Google New Sitemap.
 To use this plugin, simply use install and activate it.
 To view your sitemap, just go /sitemap_news.xml.

-If you wish to follow the development of this plugin follow me on twitter [@thespacedmonkey](https://twitter.com/thespacedmonkey)
+If you wish to follow the development of this plugin follow me on twitter [@thespacedmonkey](https://twitter.com/thespacedmonkey).

+## Options

+In the general settings page, there is an option to show posts from one category in the news sitemap.

-## Installation
+## Filters

-This section describes how to install the plugin and get it working.

-### Using The WordPress Dashboard
+### sgns-url

-1. Navigate to the 'Add New' in the plugins dashboard
+Filter the url that is output in the new feed
-2. Search for 'simple-google-news-sitemap'
-3. Click 'Install Now'
-4. Activate the plugin on the Plugin dashboard

-### Uploading in WordPress Dashboard
+### sgns-keywords

-1. Navigate to the 'Add New' in the plugins dashboard
+Filter the keywords that is output in the new feed

-2. Navigate to the 'Upload' area
-3. Select `simple-google-news-sitemap.zip` from your computer
-4. Click 'Install Now'
+### sgns-lang

-5. Activate the plugin in the Plugin dashboard
+Filter the publication language that is output in the new feed

-### Using FTP
+### sgns-sitename

-1. Download `simple-google-news-sitemap.zip`
-2. Extract the `simple-google-news-sitemap` directory to your computer
-3. Upload the `simple-google-news-sitemap` directory to the `/wp-content/plugins/` directory
-4. Activate the plugin in the Plugin dashboard
+Filter the publication name that is output in the new feed

 ## GitHub Updater